Lisa Maffia

 Lisa Maffia (born 16 June 1979) is a British singer-songwriter, musician, rapper, actress, fashion designer, model and presenter, who originally came to the public's attention as the main female member of So Solid Crew.
-Whilst in So Solid Crew, the singer notched up five top 20 hits, including a platinum-selling single "21 Seconds" and a platinum selling album They Don't Know.
-As a solo artist, she has released two top 10 singles and an award-winning album including the platinum selling single "All Over".
-Her most recent release to date, was 2017’s "Wah Gwarn".
-Maffia is mixed race, born to a half-Italian mother and a Jamaican father.
-Often referred to as the "Queen of UK Garage", she is credited as one of the most influential acts within the UK Garage music scene.
+Whilst in So Solid Crew, the singer notched up five top 20 hits, including a Platinum-selling single "21 Seconds" and a Platinum-selling album They Don't Know.
+As a solo artist, she has released two top 10 singles and an award-winning album including the Platinum-selling single "All Over".
+Her most recent release to date was 2017's "Wah Gwarn".
+Maffia is mixed-race, born to a half-Italian mother and a Jamaican father.

 Biography

-Maffia was born in Brixton, London, the daughter of a Jamaican father and Anglo-Italian mother, and raised by the latter, Shirley Maffia.
-Through her mother, Maffia is a second cousin of actress Louisa Lytton – Maffia's mother Shirley and Lytton's mother Jane Nastri are first cousins Maffia has a daughter, Chelsea, born when she was 18.
+Maffia was born as Lisa Finch Maffia in Brixton, London, the daughter of a Jamaican father and an Anglo-Italian mother, Shirley Maffia.
+Through her mother, Maffia is a second cousin of actress Louisa Lytton: Maffia's mother Shirley and Lytton's mother Jane Nastri are first cousins.
+Maffia has a daughter, Chelsea, born when she was 18.
 She trained in Latin, ballroom, tap and modern dancing and practised gymnastics as a child.
 She attended Norwood School in West Norwood.
 Maffia then went on to Brixton College to do a diploma in Photography and Art & Design.
-In 2000, Maffia got her career debut when she added her vocals to the So Solid Crew track, "Oh No".
+In 2000, Maffia made her recording debut when she added her vocals to the So Solid Crew track "Oh No".

 On 6 August 2001, whilst with So Solid Crew, "21 Seconds" was released.
-It reached number one in the United Kingdom in August 2001.
+The single topped the UK Singles Chart in August 2001.
 The single also won Best British Video at the 2002 BRIT Awards.
-With the success of "21 Seconds", the crew went on to release their debut album They Don't Know which ending up going platinum.
+With the success of "21 Seconds", the crew went on to release their debut album They Don't Know which ending up going Platinum.

-On 21 April 2003, departing from the So Solid Crew, Maffia made her debut at number 2 with "All Over".
+On 21 April 2003, departing from So Solid Crew, Maffia made her solo debut at number 2 with "All Over".
 It spent three weeks in the top 10.
 She then released "In Love" which reached number 13.
 This led to the singer releasing her debut solo album, First Lady.
 Promo for the album included support slots for artists such as Christina Aguilera, Ashanti, Loudbankcoast, Ja Rule, Daniel Bedingfield and Blue.
-The album failed to reach the success of its singles reaching number 44 in the UK Albums Chart, and led her to leave her record label.
+The album failed to match the success of its singles, reaching number 44 on the UK Albums Chart, and led her to leave her record label.
 Maffia also performed her single "All Over" at the MOBO Awards.

 Taking a break from music, Maffia took part in the Channel 4 reality TV show The Games.
 She earned a silver medal behind Kirsty Gallacher.
 After The Games, Maffia set up her own independent record label, Maffia Recordz, on which she released her underground single "Shake 4 Daddy" and signed acts such as North Star and Romeo.
 The label also signed the soundtrack to the film, Rollin with the Nines.